zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 For RQL expressions on a relation type, the principles are the same except for the following :

-* you have to use the class `RQLExpression` in the case of a non-final relation
+* you have to use the class `RRQLExpression` in the case of a non-final relation

 * in the expression, the variables S, O and U are pre-defined references to respectively the subject and the object of the current relation (on which the action is being verified) and the user who executed the query

-* we can also defined rights on attributes of an entity (non-final relation), knowing that :
+* we can also define rights over attributes of an entity (non-final relation), knowing that :

-  - to define RQL expression, we have to use the class `RQLExpression` in which X represents the entity the attribute belongs to
+  - to define RQL expression, we have to use the class `ERQLExpression` in which X represents the entity the attribute belongs to

   - the permissions `add` and `delete` are equivalent.
 Only `add`/`read`